Process Safety and

 To ensure the safety of processes in the construction and renovation of facilities, Nippon Soda Group managers and internal experts conduct safety reviews and audits for facilities and operations in terms of safety, work environment, quality and other factors.

-Facilities of Group manufacturing companies undergo periodic Responsible Care (RC) audits to assess the management conditions of manufacturing facilities and these results have been incorporated into activities to improve process safety and disaster prevention.
+Facilities of manufacturing group companies undergo periodic Responsible Care (RC) audits to assess the management conditions of manufacturing facilities and these results have been incorporated into activities to improve process safety and disaster prevention.

 Safety audits prior to trial operation by the Head Office

-As a result of document and on-site audits, 15 safety issues were identified.
+Safety audits prior to trial operation of manufacturing equipment following Phase Ⅱ of work to increase production capacity for VP polymer solution As a result of document and on-site audits, 25 safety issues were identified.
 After implementing countermeasures for all of these safety issues, trial operation was complete.

 Education and Drills for Disaster Prevention

-Manufacturing training programs (NTTC: Nisso Technical Training Center)
+Training programs (NTTC: Nisso Technical Training Center)

 Each worksite and department conducts continuous education and training in accordance with the CSR action plan.
 Furthermore, for new employees assigned to our manufacturing sites, we provide manufacturing training programs as a form of new employee training.
 These programs include experiential education and training related to safety and basic work practices.
 Moreover, in addition to among new employees, we are also working to improve safety awareness by extending our educational programs to employees in various other positions.